 Edge Computing’s Low Latency + NFV’s Scalability = Dynamic Computing

 The converging of the edge and NFV offers a potent solution to modern computing by ensuring speed and reliability to the end users.
 Here are the areas this powerful duo will elevate:

 Scalability + Low Latency

-Network slicing is a capable through NFV.
+Network slicing is capable through NFV.
 Different partitions (a.k.a. slices) of the edge can be targeted for specific network functions.
 This practice ensures that those high-bandwidth applications receive the networking capabilities they need without hindering the computing functions for other applications using the same network edge.
 NFV’s network slicing with MEC’s low latency gives network slicing an additional boost by ensuring reliable services and constant connectivity for high-bandwidth applications and products, such as autonomous vehicles and medical robotic instruments.

-As mentioned earlier, MEC architecture and NFV architecture may be separate architectures or converge into one architecture in order to satisfy computing objectives.
+As mentioned earlier, the edge architecture and NFV architecture may be separate architectures or converge into one architecture in order to satisfy computing objectives.
 An MEC NFV multilayer architecture ensures the quality of service throughout the lifecycle of applications running of the network edge.
-In anticipation of the burgeoning use of Internet of Things (IoT) and the upcoming 5G era — in which MEC will play a significant role in alleviating and solving network demands — a few organizations have proposed the layout of the MEC NFV converged architectures, including the architecture design featured in this article, “Monitoring self-adaptive applications within edge computing frameworks: A state-of-the-art review,” and in this research article, “An MEC and NFV Integrated Network Architecture.“
+In anticipation of the burgeoning use of Internet of Things (IoT) and the upcoming 5G era — in which edge computing will play a significant role in alleviating and solving network demands — a few organizations have proposed the layout of the MEC NFV converged architectures, including the architecture design featured in this article, “Monitoring self-adaptive applications within edge computing frameworks: A state-of-the-art review,” and in this research article, “An MEC and NFV Integrated Network Architecture.“